tengchn/pgHMA/README.md

 This pipeline is used to perform the phylogenetics and population genetic analyses based on heteroduplex mobility data, with the comparison of related analyses from DNA sequences.

-**GetPeaks**: automatic calculate the heteroduplex mobility distance from the results of LabChip GX software.
+**GetPeaks**: automatic calculate the heteroduplex mobility distance from the results of LabChip GX software. *Contributed by Thomas Wong.*

-**HMA_pairwise_analysis.R**: script for phylogenetic analysis with bootstrapping and skyline plots to estimate the demographic history of a population using heteroduplex mobility distances, as well as comparing these results with the same analyses based on nucleotide sequences.
+**HMA_pairwise_analysis.R**: R script for phylogenetic analysis with bootstrapping and skyline plots to estimate the demographic history of a population using heteroduplex mobility distances, as well as comparing these results with the same analyses based on nucleotide sequences.

-**HMA_mismatch_optimization.R**:
+**HMA_mismatch_optimization.R**: R script for optimizing frequency distributions of heteroduplex mobility distances to minimize the differences of mismatch distributions obtained using nucleotide sequences, and plot related figures for each mixture with before and after optimization.

 ## Requirements
 - g++